 This quaint, much-photographed harbour is located just alongside a strip of popular bars and restaurants.
 Join a canal cruise here.

 Founded in 1859, Copenhagen's zoo is home to 3000 animals from 264 species.
 The stand-out sight is the Arctic polar bear habitat.
-Skip the line to maximise your time here.

 At this magical amusement park, the oldest in the world, you'll find hair-raising rides, fairy gardens and unforgettable live shows.
-A 1-Day Unlimited Rides Ticket is a good option.
+A 1-Day Unlimited Rides ticket is a good option.

 Beer from Mikkeller, Copenhagen's finest chocolate and porridge reimagined as dinner are just some of the edible surprises at Denmark's largest food hall.